Woody Allen: 1960–1969: Stand-up comedian

+1965–1976: Broadway debut and early films

+Allen's first movie was the Charles K. Feldman production What's New Pussycat?
+(1965) Allen was disappointed with the final product, which led him to direct every film he wrote thereafter except Play It Again, Sam.
+Allen's first directorial effort was What's Up, Tiger Lily?
+(1966, co-written with Mickey Rose).
+That same year, Allen wrote the play Don't Drink the Water, starring Lou Jacobi, Kay Medford, Anita Gillette, and Allen's future movie co-star Tony Roberts.
+In 1994 Allen directed and starred in a second version for television, with Michael J. Fox and Mayim Bialik.

-The next play Allen wrote for Broadway was Play It Again, Sam, in which he also starred.
-The play opened on February 12, 1969, and ran for 453 performances.
-It featured Diane Keaton and Roberts.
+The next play Allen wrote for Broadway was Play It Again, Sam, which opened on February 12, 1969, starring Allen, Diane Keaton and Roberts.
+The play received a positive review from Clive Barnes of The New York Times, who wrote, "Not only are Mr. Allen's jokes—with their follow-ups, asides, and twists—audaciously brilliant (only Neil Simon and Elaine May can equal him in this season's theater) but he has a great sense of character".
 The play was significant to Keaton's budding career, and she has said she was in "awe" of Allen even before auditioning for her role, which was the first time she met him.
-In a 2013 interview Keaton said that she "fell in love with him right away", adding, "I wanted to be his girlfriend so I did something about it."
-After co-starring alongside Allen in the subsequent film version of Play It Again, Sam, she later co-starred in Sleeper, Love and Death, Annie Hall, Interiors and Manhattan.
-"He showed me the ropes and I followed his lead.
+In 2013, Keaton said that she "fell in love with him right away", adding, "I wanted to be his girlfriend so I did something about it."
+For her performance she was nominated for a Tony Award for Best Featured Actress in a Play.
+After co-starring alongside Allen in the subsequent film version of Play It Again, Sam, she acted in seven more of his films. including Sleeper, Love and Death, Annie Hall, Interiors, and Manhattan.
+Keaton said of their collaboration: "He showed me the ropes and I followed his lead.
 He is the most disciplined person I know.
-He works very hard," Keaton has said.
+He works very hard".

-In 1981, Allen's play The Floating Light Bulb, starring Danny Aiello and Bea Arthur, premiered on Broadway and ran for 65 performances.
-While receiving mixed reviews, it gave autobiographical insight into Allen's childhood, specifically his fascination with magic tricks.
-The play, set in 1945, is a semi-autobiographical tale of a lower-middle-class family in Brooklyn.
-New York Times critic Frank Rich gave the play a mild review, writing, "there are a few laughs, a few well-wrought characters, and, in Act II, a beautifully written scene that leads to a moving final curtain".
-Rich also compared the play to Tennessee Williams's work.

-Allen has written several one-act plays off Broadway, including Riverside Drive, Old Saybrook and A Second Hand Memory, at the Variety Arts Theatre.

-On March 8, 1995, Allen's one-act play Central Park West opened off-Broadway as a part of a larger piece titled Death Defying Acts, with two other one-act plays, one by David Mamet, and one by Elaine May.
-Critics described Allen's contribution as "the longest and most substantial of the evening".

-On October 20, 2011, Allen's one-act play Honeymoon Motel opened on Broadway as part of a larger piece titled Relatively Speaking, with two other one-act plays, one by Ethan Coen and one by Elaine May.